Y

 Contributions

-1. Project management — coordinated the design team to ensure cohesive development.
+1. Project management: coordinated the design team to keep development cohesive.

-3. Crafted 2.5D levels — intuitive navigation through puzzles and dark rooms without confusion.
+3. Crafted 2.5D levels with intuitive navigation through puzzles and dark rooms.

 Chapter 01